HannaSherine/FinanceManager/README.md

 *   ## 📸 Screenshots

-*(Tip: Once you take screenshots of your app, you can upload them to the `screenshots/` folder and link them here!)*

 | Dashboard | Add Transaction |
 | :---: | :---: |
 | ![](screenshots/Dashboard.png) | ![](screenshots/AddTransaction.png) |